 Winter squashes are always interesting to deal with.
 If I cut some everyday, I’ll end up looking like The Rock.
 Except with hair.
+All this to say that they require a bit of elbow grease to cut.
 I do have to say that butternut squash is easier to deal with than spaghetti squash.
 I should add that this recipe is not for you if you’re looking for 5 minute prep.
-For another butternut squash soup, try this recipe.
+I also have a recipe for carrot ginger butternut squash soup with more of a kick.

 Butternut Squash Soup

 1 medium onion, chopped

 Optional garnish: coconut milk and more chili powder

 Start by peeling the squash until it becomes bright orange (you usually need to peel two layers).
 This can easily be done with a veggie peeler.
 The skin is pretty soft.
 Cut off both ends.
 Remove the seeds and the other goo inside.
 Slice crosswise into 1 inch slices, and chop the slices into 1 inch cubes.